Evertras/simple-homemanager/03-explain-inputs.md

 whatever you want them to be, but it's common to use these names so best to stick with tradition.

-Looking at the `home-manager` input, you can see that it has a field called `inputs.nixpkgs.follows`.
+Looking at the `home-manager` input, you can see that it has an attribute called `inputs.nixpkgs.follows`.
 This is a way to say that the `home-manager` input depends on the `nixpkgs` input.

-For a reference on what other things can be in the `inputs` field, see the [official docs](https://nixos.org/manual/nix/stable/command-ref/new-cli/nix3-flake.html#flake-inputs).
+For a reference on what other things can be in the `inputs` attribute, see the [official docs](https://nixos.org/manual/nix/stable/command-ref/new-cli/nix3-flake.html#flake-inputs).
 However, you'll generally not want to mess with this too much early on, so as long as you're comfortable understanding that the two inputs we have here are